chunky-dev/chunky-denoiser/README.md

 Please use `chunky-denoiser-chunky1.jar` for Chunky 1.x and `chunky-denoiser-chunky2.jar` for Chunky 2.x (i.e. all Chunky versions for Minecraft 1.13 or later).

 ## Installation

 Download the latest plugin release for your Chunky version from the [releases page](https://github.com/leMaik/chunky-denoiser/releases).
 In the Chunky Launcher, click on _Manage plugins_ and then on _Add_ and select the `.jar` file you just downloaded.
 Click on `Save` to store the updated configuration, then start Chunky as usual.

+**Compatibility note:** If you are using the [Discord plugin](https://github.com/leMaik/chunky-discord), make sure that it is loaded _after_ the Denoising plugin, i.e. use the _Down_ button to move it below it in the plugin list.
+Otherwise the denoiser plugin will not work.

 ## Usage

 Just render a scene as usual.
 It will render three images and save them as _Portable Float Maps_.

 ### Denoise automatically

 The Intel Open Image Denoiser can be downloaded [here][openimagedenoise-dl].
 After unpacking the archive, you can configure the denoiser executable (`denoiser.exe` on Windows, `denoiser` on Linux) in the _Denoiser_ tab inside Chunky.

 ### Invoke the denoiser manually

 After the rendering is done, the plugin will save the resulting image as `scene-name.pfm` in the scene directory and start to render a normal image (saved as `scene-name.normal.pfm`) and an Albedo image (`scene-name.albedo.pfm`).
 These files can be used by [Intel Open Image Denoise][openimagedenoise-dl] like this:

 ```